Nageswari-droid/Nageswari-droid/README.md

 ### Hi there earthlings :alien:

 I am a Full-stack developer, proficient in constructing applications utilizing React JS, Swift, Flutter, Node JS, Java, and Python.
-I boast two years of professional experience, where I played a key role in enhancing a consumer-facing banking application.
+I have two years of professional experience, where I played a key role in enhancing a consumer-facing banking application.
 My background in web and mobile development has extended since 2021, and I've played a substantial role in advancing three notable open-source projects.

 📫 You can reach me on,